 This question may looks for some of you like a trivial joke!
-The answer should be $70+38=108,\;$ BUT BE CAREFUL!
+The answer should be 70 + 38 = 108, BUT BE CAREFUL!
 In general you can not answer this question!
 Because, some students in Combinatorics class may be also students in Artem's Differential Geometry class and the answer is very dependent on the number of such students.
 For example, if there are 10 students who take both classes, then 60 students take ONLY combinatorics, 28 take ONLY differential Geometry and 10 take both classes.
-So, we created 3 disjoint sets of students and now we may add them up using Addition Principle: $60+28+10=98.\;$ But it could be that all Differential Geometry students take Combinatorics.
-Then 32 people take ONLY combinatorics, NONE takes ONLY differential Geometry
+So, we created 3 disjoint sets of students and now we may add them up using Addition Principle: 60 + 28 + 10 = 98.
+But it could be that all Differential Geometry students take ONLY differential Geometry students take ONLY differential Geometry.

-Assume there are n_1 different objects in the first set, n_2 different objects in the second set, ..., and n_m different objects in the mth set.
+Assume there are $n_1$ different objects in the first set, $n_2$ different objects in the second set, ..., and $n_m$ different objects in the mth set.
 We assume that all of those sets are disjoint (i.e. any two different sets contain NO common element).
 Then the number of ways to collect ONE object from one of the m sets is